This article covers the most important topics in the field of machine vision. In particular, I will cover

 The Components of a Machine Vision System

 Machine vision systems, also called vision inspection systems or automated vision systems, include many parts commonly found in most systems.
-Even though each of these parts has its function, they have a particular role in a machine vision system when working together.
+Even though each of these parts has its function, they have a particular role in an intelligent system when working together.

-These machine vision system parts typically include the following five elements:
+These system parts typically include the following five elements:

 - The Lightning System